CONTENTS

 Elizabeth TOY (nee HAMMETT) died in Bristol in about 1857.

-Edwin TOY (b. c.
+Edwin TOY (b.
 1825) married Martha CLOUGH on 5th May 1845 in Holy Trinity, St Philips, Bristol.
 Martha was born in Liverpool in about 1821 and was the daughter of William and Elizabeth CLOUGH.
 Edwin and Martha had at least one child together - Frederick, born c.
 1846 in Bristol.
 This is how Edwin and Martha appear in the 1851, 1871 and 1881 censuses:

 7 Margaret Street, Limehouse, Tower Hamlets, London (1851)